-E. PERFORMANCE STANDARDS
+Е. PERFORMANCE STANDARDS

 The general performance standards contained in Chapter 2 of this Code shall be fully observed.
 Be It Further Ordered, that the Town Zoning Map, dated November 2017, be adopted as the Towns Zoning Map.

-Public Hearing # 3

-On Order # 9273 Public Hearing on renewal applications for Automobile Graveyards/Junkyard

-Permits for 2018.
-(Admin.
-Spon.)

-Order # 9273 Ordered, that the Town Council approve renewal applications for the following

-Automobile Graveyard/ Junkyard Permits for 2018;

-MANAGER LKQ CORP/GORHAM AUTO 192 NARRAGANSETT STREET

-JIM STONE CASCO FEDERAL CREDIT UNION 375 MAIN STREET

-GARY NELSON CHET'S AUTO SALES 475 OSSIPEE TRAIL

-GORDON REICHERT REICHERT'S AUTO BODY 112 SHAWS MILL ROAD

-SHAWN MOODY MOODYS/INSURANCE AUTO AUCTION 200 NARRAGASETT STREET

-JOHN DUMBROCYO DUMBO ENTERPRISES 86 LONGFELLOW ROAD

-Public Hearing #4

-On Item # 9274 Public Hearing on renewal liquor license for Sebago Brewing Company.
-(Admin.

-Spon.)
+Moved by Councilor Shepard, seconded by Councilor Benner and VOTED to accept the changes that the Planning Board recommended on order # 9272.
+7 yeas

+Item # 9272 was voted as amended.
+7 yeas

+Chairman Phinney opened Public Hearing #3.
+There were no comments from the public and the hearing was closed.

+Item # 9273 Moved by Councilor Shepard, seconded by Councilor Benner and ORDERED, that the Town Council approve renewal applications for the following Automobile Graveyard/ Junkyard Permits for 2018; MANAGER LKQ CORP/GORHAM AUTO 192 NARRAGANSETT STREET JIM STONE CASCO FEDERAL CREDIT UNION 375 MAIN STREET GARY NELSON CHET'S AUTO SALES 475 OSSIPEE TRAIL GORDON REICHERT REICHERT'S AUTO BODY 112 SHAWS MILL ROAD SHAWN MOODY MOODYS/INSURANCE AUTO AUCTION 200 NARRAGASETT STREET JOHN DUMBROCYO DUMBO ENTERPRISES 86 LONGFELLOW ROAD Item # 9273 was VOTE D, 7 yeas

+Chairman Phinney opened Public Hearing #4.
+There were no comments from the public and the hearing was closed.
-Order # 9274 Ordered, that the Town Council approve a renewal liquor license for Sebago action be taken with regards to amendments to the sprinkler ordinance.
-(Admin spon.)

-Brewing Company, 29 Elm Street.
+Item # 9274 Moved by Councilor Hager, seconded by Councilor Stelk and Ordered, that the Town Council approve a renewal liquor license for Sebago Brewing Company, 29 Elm Street.
+7 yeas

-Item # 9275 Action to consider the recommendation of the Ordinance Committee that no

-Order # 9275 Ordered, that the Town Council accepts the recommendation of the Ordinance amend sidewalk standards (Ordinance Committee spon.)

-Committee that no action be taken to amend the sprinkler ordinance.
+Item # 9275Moved by Councilor Shepard, seconded by Councilor Stelk and Ordered, that the Town Council accepts the recommendation of the Ordinance Committee that no action be taken to amend the sprinkler ordinance.